GoonSecurity/Rupert/README.md

 > verbosity mode

 -f [FILE], --file [FILE]
-> Read list of from file into Rupert
+> Read list domains of from file into Rupert

 -s [n], --skip [n]
 > Number of lines to skip (if any) when reading from file